ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The latest version of the [strscans] module provides also a variant of the [scanf()] macro called [scanTuple()] which returns a [tuple]{.tup}.
+The latest version of the [strscans] module provides also a variant of the [scanf()] macro called [scanTuple()] which returns a [tuple].
 We could use it in this way in our example
 above: